-Food swaps (also known as produce swaps or urban harvest share-meet) work by people placing their contribution on a common table.
+Food swaps (also known as produce swaps or urban harvests) work by people placing their contributions on a common table.
 Then they stand around (or sit) chatting.
 Then, when someone wants to leave, they take whatever they want off the table.

 No money is involved.

 It’s actually a social thing, not a swapping thing.

 Often, there is coffee.

 If you are interested in helping out at your local food swap, email us.
 Ditto if you are thinking of starting a new food swap in your community.

 - Gardening goodies (coffee grounds, worm juice etc).

 - Something you’ve baked (bread, cake, biscuits – please list ingredients).

 - Copies of your favourite seasonal recipe.